HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.30/security/disable-ovldaplocallogin.md

 Disable-OVLdapLocalLogin
 ```

-Disable local logins on the appliance.
+Disable local logins on the appliance, and does not allow emergency local login by default.

 ###  Example 2